Summers are always best spent near water.

 - Don’t miss the often-photographed commemorative domed pavilion in the middle of the park’s expansive greenspace.

 Fuel Up: Grab some delicious grub from Hutch’s, famous for its burgers, fish n’ chips, milkshakes and ice cream cones.
-Or hit up nearby James Street North, packed with takeout and patio options.
+Or hit up nearby James Street North, packed with takeout.

 If you can’t get to the coast or a cottage this summer, a day at a nearby beach might be just the thing.
 Hamilton’s got a few lovely ones to choose from.
 Just check ahead to ensure beach not closed for capacity during busy summer weekends.